SPOILER ALERT: Do not read on unless you are up to date with The Walking Dead Season 7…

 This has striking similarities in The Walking Dead.
 Ostensibly, the enemy is the infected humans who seek to feed on the flesh of the survivors, and it’s true that in the first couple of seasons, the walkers did present the main threat.
 However, in the wars detailed above, the walkers are often an incidental occurrence, sometimes utilised as weapons, or as a disguise.
 The zombies are far easier to deal with than the terror inflicted by other humans.
 The fact that the infected are called different names by different groups seem to symbolise their lack of importance and significance, and to emphasise that the ‘beast’ is in humanity.

 ‘The world we know is gone, but keeping our humanity?
 That’s a choice.’
 Dale (S2, E11)

 In both Lord of the Flies and The Walking Dead, characters struggle to hold onto what it means to be human.
 Both demonstrate that there is a fine line between civilisation and savagery, good and evil, and survival and domination.
 At this stage of The Walking Dead, evil, savagery and domination, represented by the Saviors, seems to be winning.
 As Andrew Lincoln stated, the first part of Season 7 does seem to be more like Lord of the Rings in that the characters have been separated in a number of different groups, all under the oppression of Negan.
-However, the final episode saw Rick and his group decide to fight to win back their civilisation, and perhaps the rest of the season will be more like Lord of the Flies.
+However, Rick and his group decide to fight to win back their civilisation, and perhaps the rest of the season will be more like Lord of the Flies.
 Viewers can only hope they are more successful than Ralph and Piggy.